 What information do we collect?

 We collect personal information from those who use our advice services at NNRF in order to provide assistance.
-This information is collected face-to-face and only once a client consent form has been signed.
+This information is collected face-to-face once a client consent form has been signed or when a client has verbally consented.
 Personal information we collect includes, but is not limited to: name, date of birth, telephone number, postal and email address, immigration history and status, accommodation status and the details of the issues with which service users request our assistance.
 From time to time we may request case studies and photographs from service users for publicity and reporting purposes.
 If we request this we will obtain the explicit signed consent of service users.

 We collect personal information from staff and volunteers when they are applying for staff or volunteer positions and once they are in post/ a voluntary role.
 Personal information we collect includes, but is not limited to: name, date of birth, telephone number, postal and email address, bank details, emergency contact details.